jouellnyc/AWS/README.md

 - Create VPC with 2 public Subnets and 2 Apache servers live on the Internet  - Amazon Scenario 1
 #### create_aws_vpc2
 - Create VPC with 2 public Subnets and 2 Apache servers but not live on the Internet
-- Choose to launch EC2 instances as
+- Choose to launch EC2 instances:
     - a) Behind an ALB as part of a standard target group
     - b) Behind an ALB as part of an autoscaling group
 #### create_aws_vpc3